Louth, Lincolnshire: St James' Church

-In 2015 came a remarkable discovery from the adjoining Rectory garden in the form of two pieces of a pre-Conquest standing stone Cross dating to c950.
-In form the Cross is of the 'ring' or 'wheel head' type, the central design being of Christ crucified.
-The type is more commonly seen today in Ireland.
-The Cross and its implications for the archaeology, history and the early church in Louth are discussed in a major article by Everson and Stocker The Cros in the Markitte Stede'.
-The Louth Cross, its Monastery and its Town.
-(Medieval Archaeology Journal, vol. 61/2, 2017).
+In 2015 two pieces of a pre-Conquest standing stone cross dating to c.
+950 were found in the adjoining rectory garden.
+The cross is of the 'ring' or 'wheel head' type, the central design being of Christ crucified, a form more commonly seen today in Ireland.
+The cross and its implications for the archaeology, history and the early church in Louth are discussed in an article in the journal Medieval Archaeology.
 The Louth Cross is on display within the church and a small booklet is available from the gift shop.

 In 2017 funding was raised to fit a viewing door to the cell just below the spire floor that holds the original medieval treadwheel that was used to haul up the stone and mortar for the building of the spire (1501–1515).
 Substantial records exist in the churchwardens' accounts from 1501 onward for the construction and use of the wheel which was to become known as The Wild Mare.
 A small booklet about this rare survival is available from the church gift shop.

+Governance

+Louth Town Council undertakes local administration.
+The council met at Louth Town Hall until 2012 when it relocated to the Sessions House.
+It consists of 21 councillors elected from seven town wards; North Holme, Priory, St James', St Margaret's, St Mary's, St Michael's, and Trinity.

 Landmarks and places of interest

 Much of the town centre is lined with brick buildings from the 17th and 18th centuries.
 Louth Museum was designed by John James Cresswell in 1910.
 It has a Panorama Gallery, which features two back-lit replicas of William Brown's Panorama of Louth viewed from the top of St James' spire in 1844.
-The two original paintings that together form the panorama hang side-by-side in the Louth Town Council building - the Sessions House - on Eastgate.
+The two original paintings that together form the panorama hang side-by-side in the Louth Town Council building – the Sessions House – on Eastgate.
 The panorama gives a unique and vivid representation of the streets, businesses, homes and people of the town and the landscape as far as the North Sea to the east and northwards to the Humber Estuary and beyond.